- Lommasson Center 101

-As a new student you are required to attend an Orientation.
-During Orientation you will meet new friends, learn about the social and academic transition from high school to the University of Montana, as well as the services available to you on campus.
-You will have the choice between summer or fall orientation.
+As a new first-year student you are also required to attend New Student Orientation.
+During orientation you will meet new friends, complete a Big Sky Experience, learn about the social and academic transition from high school to UM, as well as the services available to you on campus.
+Learn more about New Student Orientation here.

 10. Course Registration

 Your academic advisor will pre-register you in fall semester courses required for your major regardless of which orientation you choose.
 Once you register for a specific orientation session, you will be directed to a web portal so you can begin the freshman course registration process.